SchulzLab/Aeron/README.md

 The downloaded folder should contain a "snakemake-pipeline" folder which contains the following files and folders:

 * Binaries: Folder consisting of all the binaries required by the aligner.
-* aeronscripts: Folder consisting of additional scripts required by the aligner and scripts to generate the graph file
+* aeronscripts: Folder consisting of additional scripts required by the aligner
+* Graphbuilder: Folder consisting of scripts to generate the graph file namely GraphBuilder.py and ParseGTF.py
 * input: Folder containing a tar file consisting of a sample dataset, a sample human transcriptome graph file and a human specie annotation file in gtf format
 * config.yaml: Sample config file consisting of all the parameters required by AERON
 * Snakemake: Pipeline required to run quantification step of AERON